sensu/sensu-docs/content/sensu-go/6.0/operations/maintain-sensu/troubleshoot.md

 If you run the Sensu agent on an unsupported Linux platform, the agent might fail to correctly identify your version of Linux and could download the wrong version of an asset.

-This issue is specific to Linux distributions that do not include the `lsb_release` package in their default installations.
+This issue affects Linux distributions that do not include the `lsb_release` package in their default installations.
 In this case, `gopsutil` may try to open `/etc/lsb_release` or try to run `/usr/bin/lsb_release` to find system information, including Linux version.
 Since the `lsb_release` package is not installed, the agent will not be able to discover the Linux version as expected.